vvvv/The-Gray-Book/reference/hde/exporting.md

 ### 64bit
 Disable to export for 32bit architectures.

+> [!NOTE]
+> If a 32bit application that references VL.Stride fails to run even on your developer PC, make sure it has [Microsoft Visual C++ Redistributables 2013 and 2019](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-160) for x86 installed.

 ### Clean Output
 If active, removes artefacts of previous exports (ie. deletes the \src folder) before exporting.
 This will cause exports to take longer but also makes sure previous artefacts don't interfere with the new export.